yyzl/dokiv-example/docs/usage.md

 ---
-group: usage
-name: api
 title: How to use
-index: 1
+route: /usage/api
 ---

 # How to use

 API is simple, so just see the code below:

 ```js
 import md2vue from 'md2vue'